See All Jobs

 Contents

-What is Maternity Leave?
+• What is Maternity Leave?

-You must give your employer at least 4 weeks’ written notice of your intention to take maternity leave, and provide a medical certificate to confirm your pregnancy.
+• You must give your employer at least 4 weeks’ written notice of your intention to take maternity leave, and provide a medical certificate to confirm your pregnancy.
 You should also provide at least 4 weeks’ written notice if you intend to take an additional 16 weeks of unpaid maternity leave, and you can give both notices at the same time.

 Is Maternity Leave Paid?

-Your contract of employment will detail your entitlement to pay and superannuation during maternity leave.
-Employers are not obliged to pay you while you are on maternity leave, but you may qualify for Maternity Benefit (see below) if you have enough PRSI contributions.
+Your contract of employment will detail your entitlement to pay during maternity leave.
+Employers are not obliged to pay you while you are on maternity leave, but you will qualify for Maternity Benefit (see below) if you have enough PRSI contributions.
 Some employers, however, make additional provision for maternity leave to ensure that the employee receives their full pay less the amount of Maternity Benefit received.

 You are entitled to receive additional leave for any public holidays which occur during your maternity leave, including your additional maternity leave.
 You will continue to accrue annual leave and public holiday entitlement while you are on maternity leave or additional maternity leave.